autoloadnextpost/auto-load-next-post/readme.txt

 == Changelog ==

+= 1.5.12 - 23rd April 2019 =

+* Tweaked: Repeater template now looks for `content-post.php` should `content-single.php` not exist before fallback to `content.php`.
+* Tweaked: Help tab copy and links on the plugin settings page.
+* Tweaked: Need help button now opens the help panel for the settings in view if one exists.
+* Updated: Review link.
+* Updated: POT file for translations.

 = 1.5.11 - 11th April 2019 =

 * NEW: Excluded JS files from defer for the [WP Rocket](https://wp-rocket.me) plugin.